cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 and only then `cdk8s synth`.

 > Otherwise, the Kubernetes manifests will contain a string representation of the tokens (e.g `${TfToken[TOKEN.0]}`),
 > instead of the concrete values.
+To learn more CDKTF tokens, see [here](https://developer.hashicorp.com/terraform/cdktf/concepts/tokens).

 ---